alogblog/AutoAutoAnswer/README.md

 If this app is not working on your device, then that' the end. :( You shoud find another good apps.

-If you use an automation app like Tasker or Locale, you can get my related free app in PlayStore.
+If you use an automation app like Tasker or Locale, you can get my related free plugin in PlayStore.